-KD Wilson will present the topic “Our Future Is Their Present: Reviving The Heartbeat Of Educators To Empower The Leaders Of Tomorrow!”
-Mr. Wilson is a student success and empowerment speaker with a diverse background as an educator, leader, and former police officer.
+He will present the topic “Our Future Is Their Present: Reviving The Heartbeat Of Educators To Empower The Leaders Of Tomorrow!”
+Mr. Wilson is a student success has a diverse background as an educator, leader, and former police officer.
 His work focuses on the academically underrepresented, marginalized and overlooked populations around the nation.
 He engages matters of social justice, academic adversity and successful life skills development from multiple angles while emphasizing the necessity of education and equality for all.

 Simon Silva wants you to “Cultivate a Creative Mind”!
 His process to employ artistic communication in our daily lives will create better professionals by making them better communicators.
 His presentation will provide individuals with the opportunity to find out who they are, what they feel, how they think.

-Cheryl Wills is a veteran anchor for Spectrum News NYl – this year she is celebrating her 25th anniversary with the national news team.
+This year Cheryl Wills is celebrating her 25th anniversary with the national news team for Spectrum News NYI.
 She is the primetime anchor for “NY1 Live at Ten” and she’s also the host of the public affairs talk show “In Focus with Cheryl Wills”.
 In 2018, Ms. Wills became the first African- American reporter in NY1’s history to win an Emmy Award.

 The award-winning journalist is the author of three books and has interviewed some of the most powerful people in the world.
 She was the first journalist invited to address the General Assembly of The United Nations about the impact of slavery on her family during the UN’s International Remembrance of Victims of the Transatlantic Slave Trade.